-If you have been married multiple times, you will have to provide the documents for each marriage and divorce if your current name is different than the name on your birth certificate.
-Again the documents must be certified.
+If you have been married multiple times, please provide the documents for each marriage and divorce if your current name is different than the name on your birth certificate.
+Please note: these documents must be certified.

 Visit a federal Social Security Administration office to obtain a card.
 More information is available on the SSA’s website: www.ssa.gov.

-If you were born in Idaho, contact the Idaho Department of Health and Welfare Vital Records Department.
-Information on how to obtain certified copies is available via the http://healthandwelfare.idaho.gov/Health/VitalRecordsandHealthStatistics/VitalRecords/tabid/1506/Default.aspx
+If you were born in Idaho, contact the Idaho Department of Health and Welfare.
+Information on how to obtain certified copies is available at https://healthandwelfare.idaho.gov/services-programs/birth-marriage-death-records

-As long as the original documents are on file with the DMV, you won’t have to provide them more than once.
-The Star will remain on your card every time you renew it.
-However, a person that is a foreign national with temporary lawful status has to establish lawful status at each renewal.
+As long as copies of the original documents are on file with the DMV, you are all set.
+The Star will remain on your card every time you renew.
+Please note: a person that is a foreign national with temporary lawful status may have to establish lawful status with each renewal.

 Your card will read “limited term” and be valid for the period of your lawful stay in the United States.